ShahriarAhnaf/LC-3-VM/README.md

 - Basically OS API for how to deal with I/O from the console and how to do basic actions such as keyboard input and outputting into the terminal with characters.
 - INSTEAD OF MAKING FUNCTIONS TRY TO ADD CODE IN THE SWITCH STATEMENT IT WILL BE A FASTER IMPLEMENTATION.

+**BIG** VS *LITTLE* ENDIAN
+- most computers are little endian however the intsructions for LC-3 is LIttle endian.
+- This means that the instructions when they are being loaded in from memory must be "flipped" for the purpose of the big endian architecture of LC3

+EXTRA PROJECT

+MAP THE VM SO THAT IT CAN BE SEEN IN MEMORY!